-During the tree-week placement, the mentor teacher and supervisor are required to complete the relevant Assessment Form.
-Further assessment information, assessment guidelines, support and At-Risk processes are provided in this handbook.
+During the four-week placement, the mentor teacher and supervisor are required to complete the relevant Assessment Form.
+Further assessment information, assessment guidelines, support and At Risk processes are provided in this handbook (see pages 18 - 33).

 Pre-service teachers at this level are graded as Pass or Fail.
-In order to pass the professional experience placement, a pass must be awarded by both the mentor teacher and supervisor.
+In order to pass the Professional Experience placement, a pass must be awarded by both the mentor teacher and supervisor.
 The assessment form includes a number of areas that the pre-service teacher is expected to develop in during the placement.
 Still requiring development in a few areas does not preclude an overall grade of Pass assessment.

-Mentor teachers, supervisors and/or Principals are asked to alert the Curtin Professional Experience Office as soon as possible during the placement if they have any concerns that might indicate that a pre-service teacher is At Risk of not passing the professional experience placement.
+Mentor teachers, supervisors and/or Principals are asked to alert the Curtin Professional Experience Office as soon as possible during the placement if they have any concerns that might indicate that a pre-service teacher is At Risk of not passing the Professional Experience placement.